influxdata/telegraf/plugins/processors/lookup/README.md

 metric is passed-trough unchanged.
 By default all matching tags are added and existing tag-values are overwritten.

+Please note: The plugin only supports the addition of tags and thus all mapped tag-values need to be strings!

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support